On algebraic structures of the Hochschild complex: Introduction

 \section{Introduction}

 In this article we study the algebraic structures of Hochschild homology and cohomology of differential graded associative algebras over a field $\kk$ in four settings: Calabi-Yau algebras, derived Poincar\'e duality algebras, open Frobenius algebras and closed Frobenius algebras.
-For instance we prove the existence of a Batalin-Vilkovisky (BV) algebra structure on the Hochschild cohomology $HH^*(A,A)$ in the first two cases, and on the Hochschild cohomology $HH^*(A,A^\vee)$ in the last case.
+For instance, we prove the existence of a Batalin-Vilkovisky (BV) algebra structure on the Hochschild cohomology $HH^*(A,A)$ in the first two cases, and on the Hochschild cohomology $HH^*(A,A^\vee)$ in the last two cases.

 Let us explain the main motivation of the results presented in this chapter.
-One knows from Chen \cite{Chen} and Jones \cite{Jones} work that the homology of $LM=C^\infty(S^1,M)$, the free loop space of a simply connected manifold $M$, can be computed by
+One knows from Chen~\cite{Chen} and Jones~\cite{Jones} that the homology of $LM=C^\infty(S^1,M)$, the free loop space of a simply connected manifold $M$, can be computed by

 where $A=C^*(M)$ is the singular cochain algebra of $M$.
-Jones also proved an equivariant verion $H^{S^1}(LM)\simeq HC^*(A)$.
-Starting with Chas-Sullivan's work many different algebraic structures of $H_*(LM)$ have been discovered.
-This includes a BV-algebra structure on $H_*(LM)$ \cite{CS1}; and an action of Sullivan chord diagrams on $H_*(LM)$ which in particular implies that $H_*(LM)$ is an open Frobenius algebra.
-In order to find an algebraic model of these structures using the Hochschild complex and the isomorphism above, one has to equip the cochains algebra $A$ with further structures.
+Jones also proved an equivariant version $H_*^{S^1}(LM)\simeq HC^*(A)$.
+Starting with the work of Chas and Sullivan, many different algebraic structures on $H_*(LM)$ have been discovered.
+This includes a BV-algebra structure on $H_*(LM)$~\cite{CS1}, and an action of Sullivan chord diagrams on $H_*(LM)$ which in particular implies that $H_*(LM)$ is an open Frobenius algebra.
+In order to find an algebraic model of these structures using the Hochschild complex and the isomorphism above, one has to equip the cochain algebra $A$ with further structures.

-In order to find the Chas-Sullivan BV structure on $HH^*(A,A^\vee)$, one should take into account the Poincar\'e duality for $M$.
+In order to find the Chas-Sullivan BV-structure on $HH^*(A,A^\vee)$, one should take into account the Poincar\'e duality for $M$.
 Over a field $\kk$, we have a quasi-isomorphism $ A \rightarrow C_*(M) \simeq A^\vee $ given by capping with the fundamental class of $M$.
-Therefore one can use the result of Section 5 to find a BV-algebra structure on $HH^*(A,A^\vee)\simeq HH^*(A,A)$.
-Said more explicitly, $H_*(LM)$ is isomorphic to $HH^*(A,A)$ as a BV-algebra where the underlying Gerstenhaber structure of the BV structure on $HH^*(A,A)$ is the standard one (see Theorem \ref{Gersten}).
-This last statement which is true over a field, is a result to which many authors have contributed: \cite{CJ, FT2,Tradler,Mer}.
+Therefore one can use the result of Section~\ref{sec:Poincare} to find a BV-algebra structure on $HH^*(A,A^\vee)\simeq HH^*(A,A)$.
+Said more explicitly, $H_*(LM)$ is isomorphic to $HH^*(A,A)$ as a BV-algebra, where the underlying Gerstenhaber structure of the BV-structure on $HH^*(A,A)$ is the standard one (see Theorem~\ref{Gersten}).
+This last statement, which is true over a field, is a result to which many authors have contributed~\cite{CJ, FTBV,Tradler,Mer}.
 The statement is not proved as yet for integer coefficients.